PavelPZ/riverpod_navigator/under_the_hood.md

     //=====> at this point, "ongoingPathProvider state" and  "RiverpodRouterDelegate" are in sync }

-  /// Enter application navigation logic here (redirection, login, etc.).
+  /// Enter application navigation logic here (redirection, login flow, etc.).
   /// No need to override (eg when the navigation status depends only on the ongoingPathProvider and no redirects or no route guard is required)
   TypedPath appNavigationLogic(TypedPath ongoingPath) => ongoingPath;
 }